BhavyaPatel25/Museum-View-Detection/README.md

 * Design and implement a CNN model from scratch using PyTorch.
 * Train and validate the CNN model using the dataset, ensuring an automated train-test split.
 * Optimize CNN hyperparameters (e.g., number of convolutional layers, pooling layers).
-* Compare the CNN’s performance against Decision Trees, Random Forests, and Boosting models.
+* Compare various CNN’s model performance against each other.
 * The trained CNN should be able to classify individual images in real-time.

 ## Requirements to run the code